microenv/k3s-install-scripts/README.md

-# k3s-install-scripts
+# Kubernetes Install Scripts

-Bash scripts to install kubernetes
+> Bash scripts to install kubernetes on linux without the need for configuration

+Work in progress